acuminous/jinkies/README.md

 uk.co.acuminous.jinkies.HttpClientsFactory.groovy.
 We look forward to your pull request.

-[httpsConfiguration]: HTTPS/SSL Configuration
+<a id="httpsConfiguration"/>HTTPS/SSL Configuration
 -----------------------
 If you're attempting to download content or connect to a build server over HTTPS and the remote server is using a self signed certificate you'll need to tell the JVM running Jinkies to trust it by downloading the certificate and adding it to the [cacerts](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html#cacerts) file using the java [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html) program.

-[externalConfiguration]: External Configuration
+<a id="externalConfiguration"/>External Configuration
 ----------------------
 Jinkies is a [Grails](http://www.grails.org) application.
 As such it has a main configuration file called [Config.groovy](http://www.github.com/acuminous/jinkies/grails-app/conf/Config.groovy) and some environment based